dasch-swiss/dsp-tools/README.md

 For formatting Markdown files (*.md) we use the default styling configuration provided by PyCharm.

 ## Publishing

 Publishing is automated with GitHub Actions and should _not_ be done manually.
 Please follow the [Pull Request Guidelines](https://docs.dasch.swiss/latest/developers/dsp/contribution/#pull-request-guidelines).
-If done correctly, when merging a pull request into `main`, the `release-please` action will create or update a pull request for a release.
-This pull request will follow semantic versioning and update the change log.
+If done correctly, when merging a pull request into `main`, the `release-please` action will create or update a release PR.
+This PR will follow semantic versioning and update the change log.
 Once all desired features are merged, the release can be executed by merging this release pull request into `main`.
-This will trigger actions that create a release on GitHub, on PyPI and the docs.
+This will trigger actions that create a release on GitHu and on PyPI.

 Please ensure you have only one pull request per feature.

-## Publishing manually
+### Publishing manually

 Publishing is automated with GitHub Actions and should _not_ be done manually.
 If you still need to do it, follow the steps below.